 The same goes for doubling down your bets and other advanced plays.
-Although blackjack is a relatively simple game on the surface, those who take the time to learn and master it will find themselves winning much more frequently.
+Although blackjack is a relatively simple game on the surface, those who take the time to learn and master it will find themselves winning much more often.

 Can You Count Cards in Online Blackjack?

 The idea is to determine when the deck has a favorable balance of cards left in it after several hands have been played and you have a strong hand.

-Casinos try to thwart card counters through various means, like multiple decks of cards and tracking betting patterns.
+Casinos try to thwart card counters through various means, including multiple decks of cards and tracking betting patterns.

 This is accomplished through video streaming.
 You’ll see and hear the dealer, but you and the other players won’t be able to see or hear each other.